 Traffic signs are posted throughout the campus and students are encouraged to familiarize themselves with the posted speed limits, directions and parking areas.
 These traffic regulations are established by the State of Arkansas and failure to abide by these regulations constitutes a violation of state law.
 State and county law enforcement officials do tow vehicles at the owner’s expense if they are parked illegally or in an unauthorized area, including vehicles illegally parked in “Handicapped” and “No Parking” slots.
 In addition, according to state law, vehicles parked on Mid-America Boulevard must be at least 3 feet off the travel portion of the road or their owners will be subject to tickets and tows.

 Since this is a commuter college, parking and traffic regulations must be maintained for the protection of both drivers and pedestrians.
 Students must park only in designated parking areas, including additional parking spaces at the gym.
 Special parking areas for students with disabilities are identified throughout the campus.
-Car decals are free and may be obtained during the enrollment process in the Student Center.
+Car decals are free and may be obtained at the Library.

 Recruitment and Campus Tours